Kevin Nolan: Bolton Wanderers

 Nolan was invited to a Bolton Wanderers youth team training session by a friend, and was soon signed up to the club's books.
 At the age of 16, he was handed a year-to-year contract, coinciding with the opening of Bolton's academy.
 A year later, he signed professional terms and made his first team debut.
 He played the whole match as Bolton Wanderers beat Preston North End in the First Division play-off, winning promotion to the Premier League.

 In the 2001–02 season, his first in the Premier League, Nolan scored eight league goals, including two at Leicester City on the opening day of the season.
 He also scored Bolton's first goal as they beat Manchester United 2–1 at Old Trafford.
 The following season, he scored at Old Trafford again; Nolan's only goal of the season was the winner at Old Trafford in the game which saw Bolton record their second shock win at the ground in as many seasons, this time winning 1–0.
 Manchester United manager Alex Ferguson was reported to have been seen scouting Nolan.
 Despite that win early in the season, the club were only saved from relegation from the Premier League on the final day of the season with a win against Middlesbrough.

 In the 2003–04 season, Nolan's goals against Aston Villa and Tottenham Hotspur helped Bolton finish eighth in the league.
 He also scored as the club beat Villa 5–2 in the semi-finals of the League Cup, and was part of the team that was defeated 2–1 by Middlesbrough in the final.
-Despite this defeat, Nolan's goals—a career-best 12 in all competitions—helped Bolton to their highest Premier League finishing position in over forty years.
+Despite this defeat, Nolan's goals—a career-best 12 in all competitions—helped Bolton to their highest top flight finishing position in over forty years.